DIY Rope bowl sewing tutorial

-Turn the humble rope into a beautiful, handy bowl!
-This easy and enjoyable tutorial will show you how to sew a bowl with rope in just a few minutes.
-Share your creative crafts and win a year’s worth of Pop Secret popcorn!!
+Turn the humble rope into a beautiful, handy rope bowl!
+This easy and enjoyable tutorial will show you how to sew a bunch of rope bowls in just a few minutes!

-Seeing her being so creative got me motivated to make my own little craft so I thought I’d make something super fun too, something that’s also easy and relaxing, with stuff I had on hand already!
-Like these pretty bowls made out of rope, to hold our Pop Secret popcorn while watching our favorite movies (tutorial below).
-These are so easy to sew, exciting and relaxing at the same time so if you own a sewing machine you’ll want to give these a try!
-It all took less than half an our, maybe around 20 minutes for the 3 bowls so this is probably the quickest sewing project I’ve ever done.
-Perfect for a beginner sewist!
+A rope bowl is easy to sew, exciting and relaxing at the same time so if you own a sewing machine you’ll want to give this project a try!
+It all took me less than half an our, maybe around 20 minutes for the 3 bowls so this is probably the quickest sewing project I’ve ever done.
+Perfect for a beginner sewer!
+Ready to learn how to make rope bowls?

-- sturdy rope (I had rope in 2 different patterns; 6 m = 20 ft for each; I made 2 smaller bowls out of the white&red one)
+- sturdy rope (I used polyester rope in 2 different patterns but cotton works great too; 6 m = 20 ft for each; I made 2 smaller bowls out of the white & red rope)

 - sewing machine with a zig-zag stitch